 Visa or Passport Requirements

 You only need to bring your Passport or Seaman’s Book whichever the Agent says which.
-I remember taking my Seaman’s Book with me so I can be identified as a seafarer if authorities ask for it.
+I remember taking my Seaman’s Book with me so I could be identified as a seafarer if authorities asked for it.

 What to Pack

-It would be a sin to forget your fully charged phone, powerbanks and your latest camera so don’t get too much excited and leave those vital stuffs behind.
+It would be a sin to forget your fully charged phone, powerbanks, and your latest camera so don’t get too excited and leave those vital stuff behind.

 Budget Concern